The Ultimate Guide To Social Skills

 What should be on your list?

-So you might say something like, “Did you see what so-and-so did at the MTV music awards yesterday?”
+So you might say something like, “Did you see what so-and-so did at the MTV Video Music Awards OR the VMAs yesterday?”
 Or, “Woah, did you know what so-and-so is doing?”

 It encourages people in the group to chime in and say, “Yeah!
 I saw that!
 That was crazy!”
 Or you’ll have others who say, “No, what’s happening?”
 Then you can explain it briefly to kickstart a deeper conversation.